Publishing Tips

 That’s why I’m here to clear up any confusion by breaking down the four most common misconceptions about writing, and sharing the truth behind them.

 Truth: There are people out there who are afraid to start writing because it’s too difficult.
-While it’s not exactly easy to write quality material on a consistent basis, it shouldn’t be viewed as some impossible feat.
+While it’s not exactly easy to write quality material on a consistent basis, you shouldn’t view it as some impossible feat.
 I always say this, but writing is like working out: the more you do it, the better you become at it.
 If you write a little bit each day, even if it’s just a paragraph or two, you’re improving your craft, and it will become much less difficult as time goes on.

-2. Misconception: Everything Good Has Been Written Already
+2. Misconception About Writing: Everything Good Has Been Written Already

 Truth: We live in a glorious time for entertainment.
 There are countless books, movies, television shows, etc. that cover unique material.
 This may be excellent for viewers, but some emerging writers may find it frustrating since they believe all the good stories have been taken.
 The truth is that there are countless ways to spin a story.
 Take a look at one of the most successful movies of all time: Avatar.
 Did you know that it’s plot is extremely similar to a previous film called Dances with Wolves?
 You should always strive to write something original, but if you find out that you’re idea is similar to something that’s already been created, don’t toss it in the garbage.
 Find a way to weave it into your own version.